-For nearly a decade, Ubell headed Tandon Online, ranked No. 2 by US News & World Report of the nation’s Computer Information Technology online graduate programs.
-He is Vice Dean Emeritus of Online Learning at NYU’s Tandon School of Engineering and Senior Editor of CHLOE, an annual survey of higher ed online officers, sponsored by Quality Matters.
+Active in online learning and science publishing, Bob Ubell is Vice Dean Emeritus at NYU’s Tandon School of Engineering.
+For nearly a decade, he headed Tandon Online, ranked No. 2 by US News & World Report of the nation’s Computer Information Technology online graduate programs.
+Earlier, he was Dean of online learning at Stevens Institute of Technology and Senior Editor of CHLOE, an annual survey of higher ed online officers, sponsored by Quality Matters.
 Ubell consults for universities and edtech companies, including Coursera, NYU and The New School, among others.
 Over his career, Ubell’s online programs have enrolled more than 30,000 students.
+Recipient of the highest honor given for individual achievement in digital education, the A. Frank Mayadas Leadership Award, Ubell is a Fellow of the Online Learning Consortium (OLC) and a member of the Advisory Board of Online Learning, the journal of OLC, where he served on the organization’s board for a number of years.

 Wikipedia Page